dfodeker/Commerce/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+Caching has been disabled for development purposes.
+To enable caching, set `CACHE_BEHAVIOUR='force-cache'` in your `.env.local` file.
+To disable caching, set `CACHE_BEHAVIOUR='no-cache'` in your `.env.local` file.
+This project is intended to be deployed on the edge, so caching is enabled by default.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.